timetoady/timetoady.gihub.io/_posts/2020-9-1-Functions-Objects-Arrays.md

 //This is my wife’s car.
 It’s actually a cool car!
 ```

+### What objects can contain

-Add to that, the values in objects don’t just have to be simple strings or numbers.
+The values in objects don’t just have to be simple strings or numbers.
 They can contain variables, functions, arrays, and even other objects, and can be called on and parsed accordingly.
-You can also loop through them by using a special [`for...in`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in) loop, but also using the [`forEach()`] (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) method.
+You can also loop through them by using a special [`for...in`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in) loop, but also using the [`forEach()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) method.

 For example, if you wanted to return all key/value pairs of my car, you could write: